devopracy/devopracy.github.io/_posts/2016-06-11-cloud-voting-is-important.markdown

 * The government will refuse the technology, but the citizenry will embrace it.
 A new party will emerge, the PartE(lectronic).
 The politicians of the PartE will have a contract to represent a wired constituency.
 The politician will no longer be a decision-maker, but a counselor, capable of informing and advising the citizens, who vote with a deliberative application on the upcoming legislation.
 The politician shims the representational democracy until the citizenry has developed systems for direct democracy.

-* The government will refuse the technology, but the government is now moot.
-With the ability to authentically vote without government interference, the citizens will overthrow the government.
+* The government will refuse the technology, but citizens have alternatives for political organization.
+With the ability to authentically vote on a cloud, citizens can run parallel elections to validate government process, and if necessary overthrow the government.

 With a secure and authenticated voting cloud, the citizenry will always advance.